 Q. I had a contractor doing some renovations and he blew one of the breakers by plugging the saw and compressor in one receptacle.
 Now the contractor is saying he is not responsible to get it fixed and that a homeowner is responsible to provide adequate power.
 What are your thoughts?

 A. Hello and thank you for contacting us.
-The first step we would suggest is to talk to the contractor directly to attempt to reach a reasonable solution.
-Since the work has begun and you would be seeking compensation for the damage to the breaker, we can’t you under the laws we oversee.
+The first step we would suggest is to talk to the contractor directly and attempt to reach a reasonable solution.
+Since the work has begun and you would be seeking compensation for the damage to the breaker, we aren’t able to assist you under the laws we oversee.
 If you are not able to resolve the issue with the contractor directly, the next step would be to take the issue to court.
 You can check out the online-based Civil Resolution Tribunal (CRT) if your loss is under $5,000.
 However, if your claim amount is greater than $5,000, then you may want to look into small claims court.
 Best of luck to you!

 Always try to work out the issue with the contractor/business directly.
 If the issue can’t be ironed out, you can use CRT’s Solution Explorer tool which asks simple questions about your dispute.
 It gives you free legal information and tools based on your answers.